Konsyliarz42/bow-and-arrow/README.md

 ## FAQ

-### Why will OptiFine not be supported?
+### Why OptiFine is not supported?

-Optifine has a lot of bugs and many features don't work, for example tip quivers or long bows.
+Optifine has a lot of bugs and many features don't work, for example tiped quivers or long bows.
 If you really want to work with optifine, go ahead and create a pull request with fixes for my package.

 ### Which versions of Minecraft work with this resource pack?